-Ninety-four new cases were identified in Week 15, bringing the cumulative number of confirmed cases to 104751, including 337 imported cases mainly from South Sudanese returnees (166), Uganda (52), and Kenya (19).
-There were two new imported cases in Week 15.
-Similar to trends observed in the last several epi weeks, the case count and average positivity yield continued to decline in Week 15.
-This week's tally is the lowest since epi week 02 when the country confirmed 87 cases.
-It also shows a decrease of 6.0% in reported cases compared to Week 14, which also showed a 43.8% decrease compared to Week 13.
-Moving averages for yield, case count, and proportional daily case change continued downward trends in Week 15.
-There were no reported deaths in Week 15, but mortality surveillance and reporting in the community needs to be active (i.e., the mortality surveillance team needs to respond to all community death alerts and visit mortuaries every day to look for suspect deaths and swab them).
-Although cases had surged in the country in the first two months of 2021, the case count has been decreasing for the past eight epi weeks based on the 7-day moving average [Figure 2].
-The case tally for Week 15 represents only 0.9% of the cumulative case total (compared to a high of 19.8% in Week 07).
+Thirty-nine new cases were identified in Week 18, bringing the cumulative number of confirmed cases to 1064911, including 337 imported cases mainly from South Sudanese returnees (166), Uganda (52), and Kenya (19).
+There were no new imported cases in Week 18.
+This week's tally is the lowest since epi week 51 when the country confirmed 25 cases.
+There was a 39.1% decrease in reported cases compared to Week 17.
+However, moving averages for yield, case count, and proportional daily case change either continued downward trend or flattened in Week 18.
+There were no reported deaths in Week 18.
+However, mortality surveillance and reporting in the community needs to be active (i.e., the mortality surveillance team needs to respond to all community death alerts and visit mortuaries every day to look for suspect deaths and swab them).
+Although cases had surged in the country in the first two months of 2021, the case count has been decreasing for the past eleven epi weeks based on the 7-day moving average [Figure 2].
+The case tally for Week 18 represents only 0.4% of the cumulative case total (compared to a high of 19.8% in Week 07).
 While it is more likely that the recent surge in the number of cases meant the country was detecting more of cases from widespread community transmission due to increased testing, other factors including non-adherence to COVID-19 testing standard operating procedures by private testing facilities and double counting due to testing at multiple locations during the 14-day follow-up period may have contributed to the increased case tally.